 Lulworth Camp is in a remote part of Dorset.
 It is a Ministry of Defence army barracks with around 2,600 troops through the camp, most of who have no cars and rely on public transport.
 There are also about 1,500 families and service personnel who are permanently on camp.
 The closest village is West Lulworth which has a population of around 700 people, and which is also a famous tourist spot as it is situated on the Jurassic coast.
 Access to cash was a real issue for the families that live on the camp and recruits who train there, with no onsite banking or ATM facilities.

-Lulworth Camp is piloting several solutions to support army camp residents, The services being piloted are:
+Lulworth Camp piloted several solutions to support residents, including:

-A new Post Office which can support basic banking transactions.
-On Camp there is now a Post Office service, which can support basic banking services such as cash withdrawal and cash and cheque deposits.
-You can also pay bills here, whether by cash or other means, and small businesses can order and collect floats.
-You can use this service regardless of who you bank with – for a full list of participating banks click here.
+A new mobile Post Office which can support basic banking transactions.
+On Camp we put in a Post Office service, which supported basic banking services such as cash withdrawal and cash and cheque deposits.
+Camp residents could pay bills here, whether by cash or other means, and small businesses could order and collect floats.
+Residents and businesses on the camp can still use this service regardless of who they bank with.

 ATM.
 We installed a free to use ATMs on Lulworth.